RonconiLudovico/RonconiLudovico/README.md

 🌱 - No work experience but passionate about learning and never stop growing
 🔐 - Strong interest for the field of Cyber Security
 🥅 - 2025 goal: land my first internship as a developer
-⌛ - I love to do roadtrips to go surfing and getting closer to nature
+⌛ - In my free time I love to do roadtrips to go surfing and getting closer to nature

 ### I'm not a fan of social medias but we can still connect here: